- CDpusersvc error code 15100 can appear on your PC and lead to various issues. Follow the complete step by step guide

 - You should now see the list of installed updates.
 Look for any recent updates and memorize their names.
 Click Uninstall updates.

-- List of updates will appear.
+- A list of updates will appear.
 Double-click the update you want to remove and follow the instructions on the screen to remove it.

 Windows 10 automatically installs the missing updates, and if you don’t block this update from installing, the issue will soon reemerge.
 In one of our previous we explained how to block Windows updates on Windows 10, so be sure to check it out for more information.

 3. Install the latest updates